Rajeshvce/Drivers/synchronization_techniques/spinlock/spinlock.md

 2. **Not Suitable for Single Processor Systems:**
    In single-core environments, they can lead to deadlocks because the thread holding the lock cannot release it while another thread is spinning.
+    (Since only one thread can run at a time)

 3. **No Priority Handling:**
    Spinlocks do not provide any mechanism for priority inheritance or fairness, potentially leading to priority inversion.